stanislaw/stanislaw.github.io/content/2020-11-20-how-to-test-command-line-programs-with-python.rst

 Use case 3: Test input, run commands and checks in a single file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-From the test maintainability perspective, it can be very convenient to contain
+From the test maintainability perspective, it can be very convenient to
-a whole command-line program test in one file which includes:

-- Combining test runner commands, check commands, and test input in one file
+combine test runner commands, check commands, and test input in one file.

-.
 An example is better than a long explanation.
 Let's assume we want to test
-that our C program, when compiled and run, produces a given output.
+that our C program produces a given output.
 Here's how a
-FileCheck/LIT test could look like:
+LIT/FileCheck test could look like:

 .. code-block:: text